 Only after the completed form and all letters are on file with the Membership Committee will a candidate be considered for membership.
-As a general rule, a new-member proposal must be completed and filed by September 30th in order to be considered before the following summer.
+As a general rule, the completed form must be submitted by October 30th in order for a candidate to be considered for the following summer.

-Please note that for so-called "legacy" candidates – those who participated formerly in Yacht Club activities as the sons or daughters of members, and who now are being proposed as regular members in their own right – no letters are required beyond those of the Proposer and Second.
-Nevertheless, sponsors of legacy candidates are encouraged to collect and submit seconding letters if they think the additional information provided by such letters would be helpful to the Membership Committee.
+Process for "legacy" candidates – Please note that for so-called "legacy" candidates – those who participated formerly in Yacht Club activities as the sons or daughters of members, and who now are being proposed as regular members in their own right – only two letters are required: from a Proposer and Second.
+Nevertheless, proposers of legacy candidates are encouraged to collect and submit more letters if they think the additional information provided by such letters would be helpful to the Membership Committee.
 Initiation fees are waived for legacy candidates who are elected prior to their 26th birthday; legacy candidates who are elected after they have turned 26, but before they are 30 pay ½ the standard initiation fee.

 It is expected that sponsors will not propose candidates with whom they do not have close social relationships.
 Sponsors are asked to disclose any business relationships or connections they may have with their candidates, but acquaintance in a business context alone is regarded as insufficient to propose someone for membership.

 Members generally should not sponsor candidates unless they themselves (i.e., the would-be sponsors) have been members of the Club for at least three years.
 Moreover, no member should sponsor more than two candidates in any given year.